 Making the waffle batter

-- In a large bowl add the water then sprinkle in the yeast.
+- In a large bowl add the warm water then sprinkle in the yeast.
 Stir and let the yeast dissolve for about 5 minutes.
+Note: Use a very large bowl as the batter will double in size overnight.

-- Add the milk, melted butter, flour, sugar and salt to the yeast mixture.
+- Add the milk, melted butter, flour, sugar, and salt to the yeast mixture.
 Whisk ingredients to make a smooth batter.
-This mixture will double in size so make sure your bowl is big enough for the batter to rise.

 - Cover the bowl with plastic wrap and place in refrigerator overnight or up to three days.

-- When ready make, heat the waffle iron, then spray with cooking spray
+- When ready to make, heat the waffle iron, once the griddle is heated spray with cooking spray.

-- Add the beaten eggs and baking soda to the batter and mix to completely combine.
+- Beat the eggs and add to the batter along with the baking soda and mix to completely combine.

-- Pour the recommended amount of batter onto the waffle iron and cook to a golden brown with crispy exteriors.
+- Pour the recommended amount of batter onto the hot waffle iron and cook to a golden brown with crispy exteriors.
+This is usually around ½ cup.
+You will notice steam coming out of the griddle, this is supposed to happen as it is cooking the moisture out of the batter.

 Tea Infused Syrup